-There was no utilization of the Company's line of credit in fiscal years 2022 or 2021.
-The interest rate remains the same for 2022 and 2021.
+There was no utilization of the Company's line of credit in fiscal years 2023 or 2022.
+The interest rate remains the same for 2023 and 2022.
+In fiscal year 2023 the agency diversified the operating reserve to higher yielding Certificate of Deposits to grow the operating reserve with minimum risk.

-Uncompensated care was approximately \$4.8 million and \$4.5 million in 2022 and 2021, respectively.
+Uncompensated care was approximately \$4.8 million and \$4.5 million in 2023 and 2022, respectively.